UnivLille-Meta/IMT-Advanced-OOP/README.md

 This is the repository of the Advanced Object-Oriented Programming lectures done by S. Costiou, S. Jordan Montano, and Stéphane Ducasse at IMT Lille.

-These lectures are based on the excellent MOOC [The Advanced Object-Oriented Design and Development with Pharo](https://advanced-design-mooc.pharo.org) and the [lecture materials](https://github.com/UnivLille-Meta/Miage23) given by S. Ducasse and G. Polito at the University of Lille.
+These lectures are based on the excellent MOOC: [The Advanced Object-Oriented Design and Development with Pharo](https://advanced-design-mooc.pharo.org) and the [lecture materials](https://github.com/UnivLille-Meta/Miage23) given by S. Ducasse and G. Polito at the University of Lille.

 - Contact:  steven.costiou@inria.fr / sebastian.jordan@inria.fr / stephane.ducasse@inria.fr
 - Discord channel: https://discord.gg/XTcC7xA9
 - Students are strongly encouraged to ask for help on the discord server of Pharo: https://discord.gg/QewZMZa - this is also part of the lectures
+- Zoom: Meeting ID: 928 4079 9245

 ## Modules